fabric/fabric/docs/index.rst

-The following list contains all major sections of Fabric's prose (non-API) documentation, which expands upon the concepts outlined in the :doc:`usage/tutorial` and also covers advanced topics.
+The following list contains all major sections of Fabric's prose (non-API) documentation, which expands upon the concepts outlined in the :doc:`tutorial` and also covers advanced topics.

 .. toctree::
     :maxdepth: 1